John Bevan Ford: Early life and education

 Ford was born in 1930 in Christchurch, New Zealand.
-He is Māori and affiliated to the Ngāti Raukawa tribe.
+He was Māori and affiliated to the Ngāti Raukawa tribe.
 He grew up in Christchurch although went to Wellington in his teenage years.

 In 1948 Ford began teacher training at Wellington Teachers' College.
 After Wellington he was selected to go Dunedin Teachers' College to specialise in arts.

 Career

-His teacher training coincided with Gordon Tovey's career, who developed the Department of Education's progressive drive for Māori and Western creativity in schools including employing advisors to go into schools.
+His teacher training coincided with Arthur Gordon Tovey's career, who developed the Department of Education's progressive drive for Māori and Western creativity in schools including employing advisors to go into schools.
 Ford was one of these district advisors to schools in arts and crafts from 1952 to 1969.
 Other Māori artists who were also district advisors included Cliff Whiting, Cath Brown, Kāterina Mataira, Sandy Adsett, Ralph Hotere, Paratene Matchitt, Fred Graham (sculptor), Muru Walters, and Marilyn Webb.
 This group and others were the beginning of contemporary Māori arts in New Zealand.

 He began exhibiting in 1966, but at the same time he was an educator and taught at Hamilton Teachers' College in the late 1960s to the early 1970s.

 In 1973 Ford was one of the people who was part of establishing the Māori Artists and Writers' Association (Nga Puna Waihanga).

 He moved to Palmerston North and taught at Massey University, first in the University Extension Department on the adult education art courses.
 In 1984 he took a lecturer position in Māori studies.
 He developed two Māori art papers, one on 'traditional' Māori art and the other on 'contemporary' Māori art.
 From these papers his successor Bob Jahnke established the Massey University's Māori visual arts programme Toioho ki Āpiti, the first indigenous four-year fine arts degree programme anywhere in the world.

 In 1988 Ford retired from teaching and academia to focus on his art.

 Ford presented his work at the Metropolitan Museum of Art, New York through a series of lectures in 1990 (he was the first New Zealand artist to do so).